 Omar Alfrouh is a student at Newman Catholic College in Brent.
 He was born in Syria and arrived in London in 2017.

-Tales of Two Londons: Stories from a Fractured City, is edited by Claire Armistead, and published on demand by OR Books (£13).
+Tales of Two Londons: Stories from a Fractured City, is edited by Claire Armistead, and will be published in paperback on 9 May.
 It includes contributions by thirty-nine writers including Ali Smith, Jon Snow, Daljit Nagra, Andrew O’Hagan, Michèle Roberts and the Grenfell Action Group.
 Order your copy here.